Z2h-A6n/mpl-makefig/readme.md

 - Command line usage:

   `script [-h|--help] [save|nosave] [figurename [anotherfigure [...]]]`
-  - If the first agument is `save` or `nosave`, the default save/display behavior will be overridden.
+  - If the first argument is `save` or `nosave`, the default save/display behavior will be overridden.
   - If figure-making function names are listed on the command line, only those figures will be made, otherwise all figures will be made.